ecrotty/edcrotty.com/README.md

    - Customize the showcase layout in `src/components/showcase/`

 5. **GitHub Integration**:
-   - Set your GitHub username in environment variables
+   - Set your GitHub username in environment variables (required)
-   - The site will automatically display your pinned repositories
+   - Optional: Set a GitHub token to display pinned repositories
+     * Without token: Displays 6 most recent repositories as "Latest GitHub Projects"
+     * With token: Displays your pinned repositories as "Featured GitHub Projects"
+   - To use pinned repositories:
+     1. Create a GitHub token with 'repo' scope
+     2. Pin repositories on your GitHub profile
+     3. Add the token to your environment variables

 6. **Calendly Integration**:
    - Set your Calendly URL in environment variables